-Once a day, at a system defined time, a bridge connects to your facility’s network to receive UTC time from a NTP Server and check-in to OneVue to download device setting updates.
+Once a day, at a system-defined time, each Bridge connects to your facility’s network to receive UTC time from an NTP Server and check-in to OneVue to download device setting updates.

-Clocks and repeaters receive setting updates and synchronizes received UTC time to its Time Zone offset and DST rules.
+Clocks and repeaters receive setting updates and synchronize received UTC time to its Time Zone offset and DST rules.

 Once the Sync Bluetooth mesh network has completed its daily build, a Bridge connects to your facility's network to send all received device status data to OneVue.